 You can tote a charcoal grill with you to a tailgating event, local park, or campsite thanks to the smaller size and the lack of a gas tank.
-Newer single-use charcoal grills (e.g., Ready-to-Use Disposable Grill, which is available on Amazon) are made to be thrown away the unit after use (though they are not recyclable).
+Single-use charcoal grills (such as Oppenheimer USA’s Disposable Charcoal Grill on the Go) are lightweight and convenient but are not recyclable.
 The more cumbersome assembly of a gas grill—coupled with the fire risk of toting around a gas tank—makes it too unwieldy for travel.

 In the gas grill or charcoal grill debate, if you’re firmly on Team Charcoal, it’s hard to go wrong with the 22-Inch Weber Original Kettle Grill.
 It’s big enough for a dozen burgers, reasonably easy to clean, and turns out deliciously smoky food.
 If you prefer the convenience of a gas grill, then the 54-Inch Cuisinart CGG-7400 Four-Burner Gas Grill is a reasonably priced option with plenty of bells and whistles.
 Chefs who want to explore even more ways to cook outside (and purchase even more cooking implements) might next contemplate the “smoker vs. grill” debate.

 FAQs About Charcoal vs. Gas Grills

 Both charcoal and gas grill options can cook up tasty meats, seafood, and vegetables.
 Still, unless you already have firm opinions one way or another in the charcoal vs. gas grill battle, you might have more questions as to which is the best choice.

 If time is limited and you value convenience, a gas grill is definitely a worthwhile purchase.

 Q. Are steaks better on a charcoal or gas grill?